JChirindza/Web_portfolio_nextjs_v2/projects/sbo-web-site.md

 This page was developed using the following technologies:

--   HTML/CSS
+-   > HTML/CSS

--   Fontawesome
+-   > Fontawesome

--   Javascript
+-   > Javascript
-    -   jQuery
+    -   > jQuery
-        -   Scrollex
+        -   > Scrollex
-        -   Scrolly
+        -   > Scrolly

 ### DEPLOY

-This page was hosted on Heroku and can be accessed by clicking [HERE: Live Demo 🌐](https://sbo-music.herokuapp.com).
+This page was hosted on Heroku and can be accessed by clicking [HERE 🌐](https://sbo-music.herokuapp.com).